ElvisAbner/ElvisAbner/README.md

 </h1>

 <h3 align="center">
-  Hi, I'm a Full-Stack Web Developer 👨‍💻 from the Dominican Republic 🇩🇴 </h3>
+  Hi, I'm a Software Developer 👨‍💻 from the Dominican Republic 🇩🇴 </h3>
   <p align="center">
   💻 I love to learn new technologies and frameworks. </p>
    <p align="center">